 Back to the drawing board.
 It was time to get serious.
 Time to bring Keela to the market Nejeed wanted so badly to help.
 Time for some good ol’ market research.

 Connecting deeply with nonprofits and hearing their voices, Nejeed pulled together a team that could build the beta version of Keela.
 It was launched in June 2015.

 “And this time, we had fantastic client response,” Nejeed delights.

 Keela was adapted to meet the day-to-day needs of nonprofits.
 Meeting a gap in the market.
-Reaching out to organizations that could never before have access to high quality management software.
-Keela had a vision, a purpose, and a whole lot of nonprofits onboard giving continuous feedback to direct its development.
+Reaching out to organizations that could never before have access to high-quality management software.
+Keela had a vision, a purpose, and a whole lot of nonprofit onboard giving continuous feedback to direct its development.